tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Notes

-Country is expected to be either bdq:Empty or ideally have a value of "High seas" or an agreed equivalent if material comes from the high seas, or from those portions of Antarctica outside of any sovereign nation.
+Country is expected to be either bdq:Empty or, ideally, have a value of "High seas" or an agreed equivalent if material comes from the high seas, or from those portions of Antarctica outside of any sovereign nation.

 [🠱](#indexes-to-the-tests)
 ********************